opticfluorine/sovereign/ROADMAP.md

 The client should be able to manage a local bound copy of the server for single-player or multiplayer gameplay.

-### Client Authentication

-The client should be able to authenticate with the server with a persistent account for each player.

-### Non-Player Characters

-Non-player characters should be able to exist within the game world.
-NPCs should be able to be either persistent or non-persistent.

-### Items and Inventory System

-Items should be able to exist within the game world or in character inventories.

 ### Combat

 An action combat system should be implemented.

 ### Skills

 Characters should be able to develop skills.

 ### Dynamic Magic System

 A dynamic magic system with procedurally generated spells should be implemented.

 ### Server Scripting

 A scripting engine should be integrated with the server.

 ### Resource Editor